 Existentially Bound: Part 9

 There was a fog surrounding the tanks, which hovered over the floor and accepted the red lights into itself.
-Altogether, it created an eerie, hazed glow to the room that continued to pulsate as the energy flowed from the conduits between the hexagonal floor and triangular ceiling.
+Altogether, it created an eerie, hazed glow to the room that continued to pulsate as the energy flowed from the conduits between the hexagonal floor and triangular ceiling."This is-"

 "Diabolical," Harid finished Kimura's statement as he came to join the group.
 Worry would not be an adequate description of the man's feelings for his daughter, and while he wanted to slam into the asuran laser grid which had separated them, Harid knew both their times would be better off focused on the mission.
 Hers was of paramount importance: find and rescue Six Alpha.